vuejs/eslint-plugin-vue/docs/user-guide/README.md

 You need to use [vue-eslint-parser] v9.0.0 or later.

-Previously you had to use the `vue/setup-compiler-macros` environment, but now you don't.
+Previously you had to use the `vue/setup-compiler-macros` environment, this is no longer needed.

 #### Parsing error with Top Level `await`